israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 #### Spread Properties

  The Rest/Spread Properties for ECMAScript proposal (stage 3) adds spread properties to object literals.
+It copies own enumerable properties from a provided object onto a new object.

 ### Property Accessors